oac-tree/sup-dto/doc/source/anytype.rst

    Retrieve the type name.

-.. function:: bool AnyType::HasMember(const std::string& name) const
+.. function:: bool AnyType::HasField(const std::string& fieldname) const

-   :param name: Member name to search for.
+   :param fieldname: Member name to search for.
-   :return: ``true`` when a direct member with the given name exists.
+   :return: ``true`` when a subtype with the given name exists.

-   Check the presence of a member type with the given name.
-Returns ``false`` when the current type is not a structured type.
+   Check the presence of a subtype with the given name.
+Composite names are supported.

 .. function:: std::vector<std::string> AnyType::MemberNames() const